 The DMG Test for Nickel

 I have had some success using a nickel allergy test kit to determine whether metal contains nickel.
 Such kits are available at well-stocked pharmacies and can be ordered over the internet.
-All such tests rely on DMG (dimethylglyoxime), which forms a complex that has a distinct pinkish color with ionic nickel and palladium.
+All such tests rely on DMG (dimethylglyoxime), which forms a complex that has a distinct pinkish color with ionic nickel or palladium.

 Some people have allergies to nickel and metal alloys that contain nickel.
 The kit I tested was designed to determine whether “metallic objects” contain nickel.
 It consisted of 2 dropper bottles.
 “Solution A” was DMG in alcohol.
 “Solution B” was a weak solution of ammonium hydroxide in water.